Skip to contents

 marg

-Matrix of marginal posterior probabilities of recurrent states for each recurrence, one row per recurrence with "C" for recrudescence, "L" for relapse, and "I" for reinfection. marg is a simple summary of joint (see next): each marginal probability of a recurrent state is a sum over a subset of joint probabilities of recurrent state sequences.
-For example, the marginal probability of "C" at the first of two recurrences is a sum over the joint probabilities of "CC", "CL", and "CI".
+Matrix of marginal posterior probabilities for each recurrence, with rows as recurrences and columns as "C" (recrudescence), "L" (relapse), and "I" (reinfection).
+Each marginal probability sums over a subset of joint probabilities.
+For example, the marginal probability of "C" at the first of two recurrences sums over the joint probabilities of "CC", "CL", and "CI".

 joint

-Vector of joint posterior probabilities of each recurrent state sequence, where within a sequence "C" denotes recrudescence, "L" denotes relapse, and "I" denotes reinfection.
+Vector of joint posterior probabilities for each recurrence state sequence; within a sequence "C", "L", and "I" are used as above.

 RGs